 What are beta blockers?

-There are several types of beta-blockers available.
-They have different characteristics but differ mainly by which beta receptors they block.
-Which one you are prescribed depends upon your specific condition and circumstances.
-Here’s a list of beta blockers that are commonly used…
+For people asking “What are beta blockers,” there are numerous types of beta-blocking drugs available.
+They have different characteristics but differ mainly by which adrenergic beta receptors they block inside the body.
+There are selective beta blockers and non-selective beta blockers.
+Which one you are prescribed depends upon your specific medical condition and circumstances.

 Selective blockers (block beta-1 receptors – heart and kidneys):

 - Celiprolol (also a β2 partial agonist and α2 blocker)

 Selective blockers (block beta-2 receptors – lungs, liver, gastrointestinal tract, womb, vascular muscle, and skeletal muscle):

 - Carvedilol (also an alpha blocker – α1)

 - Labetalol (also an alpha blocker – α1)

 The drugs are generally well tolerated, but they can cause nausea, fatigue, and stomach cramps in some patients.
 They can also cause diarrhea, dyspnea (shortness of breath), bronchospasms, bradycardia (slow heart rate), hypotension (low blood pressure), and cold extremities.